hypolas/docker-proxy/docs/SECURITY.md

 ### 2. Proxy Container Self-Protection

-**The docker-proxy container protects itself** against any manipulation via the API it exposes.
+**The dockershield container protects itself** against any manipulation via the API it exposes.

 Automatic protection:
 - ❌ Cannot stop the proxy container